 How Data Insights Are Reshaping Venture Capital Strategy with Jon Lehr

-From Morgan Stanley to the world of venture capital, Jon Lehr has a unique background when it comes to the nuances of utilising data to make strategic and successful business decisions.
+From Morgan Stanley to the world of venture capital, Jon Lehr has a unique background when it comes to the nuances of utilizing data to make strategic and successful business decisions.

 Jon is the Co-Founder and General Partner of venture capital firm, Work-Bench.
 He’s also the Founder of the New York Enterprise Technology Meetup (NYETM).
 He’s made a name for himself in enterprise tech by growing his side-hustle network from zero to a jaw-dropping 8,000 members – in just eight years.

 Meanwhile, in the venture capital world, Jon has leveraged his knowledge of IT, banking and enterprise technology to rethink traditional models and grow companies at scale, by accessing insights not available to other investors.

 He tells our podcast host Jason Dorsey all about how his career path has shaped this fresh approach to data, strategy, and business growth in this fascinating episode of Leading with Data.

 Hit play on the player above or read on to find out more.